devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 #### 4. Set the `AuthorizationGuard` on your routes:

 In order for the router to protect your routes (according to the configuration provided above) you need to set the `AuthorizationGuard` on your routes.
-The easiest way to do it is to make use of the `addAuthorizationGuards` function provided by the Authorization Module:
+The easiest way to do it is to make use of the `addAuthorizationGuards` function provided by the `DevonfwAuthorizationModule`:

 ```ts
 import {DevonfwAuthorizationModule, addAuthorizationGuards} from '@devon4ng/authorization';